0u812/sbnw/readme.md

 ## Using the Library (C API)

 The C API is exposed via graphfab/autolayoutc_api.h.
-There's an example in sandbox/basic that demonstrates all the functionality you need to get the layout working.
-The relevant lines are:
+There is an example in sandbox/basic that demonstrates all the functionality needed to get the layout working:

 ```
         // type to store layout info